 The accompanying condensed consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").
 The condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-The interim financial statements as of June 30, 2024 and for the three and six months ended June 30, 2024 and 2023 is unaudited.
+The interim condensed consolidated financial statements as of September 30, 2024 and for the three and nine months ended September 30, 2024 and 2023 are unaudited.
 In the opinion of management, the interim financial data includes all adjustments, consisting only of normal recurring adjustments, necessary to a fair statement of the results for the interim periods.
-The consolidated balance sheet as of December 31, 2023 is derived from audited financial statements, however, it does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
+The consolidated balance sheet as of December 31, 2023 is derived from audited consolidated financial statements, however, it does not include all of the information and footnotes required by U.S. GAAP for complete financial statements.
 These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, which was filed with the SEC on March 5, 2024 (the "2023 Form 10-K").
+The results of operations for the interim periods presented are not necessarily indicative of the results to be expected for the year ending December 31, 2024 or for any future interim periods.